ha/doozerd/doc/hacking.md

 # Hacking on Doozer

-If you want to hack on doozer, the first step is to discuss your plans on the [mailing list][mail].
+If you want to hack on doozer, we suggest discussing your plans on the [mailing list][mail] to avoid duplicating effort.
+But if not, that's cool too.
+Just have fun.

-Here are some instructions for building doozer from source.
+Here are some instructions for building doozer from source:

 ## Installing Go